kushalprakash6/Standalone-5G-netowrk-simulation/README.md

 ## Scope of the project

-The aim of this project is to construct a 5G-SA (Stand-alone) system utilizing Open5GS, capable of delivering diverse services between hosts and segmenting the data network accordingly.
+The aim of this project is to construct a 5G-SA (Stand-alone) system utilizing Open5gs, capable of delivering diverse services between hosts and segmenting the data network accordingly.
 This endeavor is executed through UERANSIM.
-The concept is anticipated to be effective as it enables SIP sessions, file sharing, and streaming among designated hosts within each network slice, while restricting communication between servers in distinct network slices.
+The concept is anticipated to be effective as it enables SIP sessions, file sharing, and streaming among designated hosts within each network slice.

 ## Definition and Abbreviations

+VM                            Virtual Machine
 5G SA                         5G Stand Alone
 AMF                           Access and Mobility Management Function 5QI                           5G QoS Identifier